frankramblings/blog/all_collections/_posts/2015-11-30-2015-11-30-can-the-macbook-pro-replace-your-ipad-fraserspeirs.md

 Fraser Speirs did a brilliant job of satirizing the way tech journalists compare iPads to MacBooks in this blog post.
 I’ve got to admit he makes a pretty solid case for the iPad Pro as a laptop replacement.

-<figure>> data-animation-override&gt;
+“If you have certain very specifically-defined workflows, and a work environment where you can guarantee yourself a chair and desk, you can probably get your work done on a MacBook Pro.
+For the rest of the world, there’s iPad.”

-> <span>“</span>If you have certain very specifically-defined workflows, and a work environment where you can guarantee yourself a chair and desk, you can probably get your work done on a MacBook Pro.
-For the rest of the world, there’s iPad.<span>”</span>
+— Fraser Speirs

-<figcaption class="source">— Fraser Speirs</figcaption></figure>Can the MacBook Pro replace your iPad? | [Speirs.org](http://www.speirs.org/blog/2015/11/30/can-the-macbook-pro-replace-your-ipad)
+Can the MacBook Pro replace your iPad? -- [Speirs.org](http://www.speirs.org/blog/2015/11/30/can-the-macbook-pro-replace-your-ipad)